Tuesday, December 27, 2011

 Tuesday, November 15, 2011

 I'm being a bit unfashionably late but last week was the memorial day for Yitzhak Rabin and I feel like writing about it.
 The official memorial ceremony was this past Saturday (delayed because of weather) marking 16 years since his murder.
 Members of his family said that the ceremony isn't relevant anymore, but I personally feel that it's never been more relevant than this year.
-Rabin was many great things, but he will always be remembered as the prime minister who pushed the most for a peace agreement and that is why he was killed.
+Rabin was many great things, but he will always be remembered as the prime minister who pushed the most for a peace agreement and that is why he was assassinated.
 The security at the peace protest on November 4 was very tight, but their eyes were searching for suspicious Arabs, not men in kippahs.
 The fact that his murderer was a religious jew came as a great shock to many, despite the strong criticism and propaganda against him that had become normal in the months before his death.
 I can't say that it's exactly the same today, but there are more and more violent acts of "price tag" against the left and the situation seems very delicate.
 Not to mention a series of anti-democratic laws that are being passed that seem too weird to be true.
-And in general, it seems that as the religious community is getting more religious (if in the past it was common to see advertisements of women in Jerusalem now they are torn down, even if they are dressed modestly.
+In general, it seems that as the religious community is getting more religious (if in the past it was common to see advertisements of women in Jerusalem now they are torn down, even if they are dressed modestly.
 Not to mention the criticism of women singing in public) the gap between the secular and the religious is getting harder to bridge and it's getting even harder to see ourselves as one united community.
 Among all this, the idea of peace seems more and more remote and if we do get there it certainly won't be a unanimous decision among us, to say the least.
-Yet there are here and there some rays of hope.
-For example Mosab Hassan Yousef, the son of one of Hamas' founders.
-Yousef very bravely opened up and revealed his pro-Israel opinions.
-Of course, he is in a minority and since the publication of his book "Son of Hamas" he has to walk around accompanied by bodyguards, yet he reveals that there still might be hope.

 Who is it who is it who is it who is it who is it who is it who is it